Glossary of Key AAQEP Terms

 ambassador A volunteer who has a deep familiarity with AAQEP’s process and philosophy and supports the organization and its members in a variety of ways.
 Ambassadors assist with presentations, facilitate conversations among providers, and serve as spokespeople for AAQEP based on their own experience with the process.

-Annual Report A provider’s yearly update to AAQEP on the context and work of relevant programs.
-For accredited providers, the Annual Report addresses how the quality affirmed in the most recent accreditation decision is being maintained or enhanced and what steps providers are taking toward continuous improvement to address opportunities identified in their Quality Assurance Report and/or Accreditation Action Report.
+Annual Report A provider’s yearly update to AAQEP on the context and work of its accredited programs; addresses how the quality affirmed in the most recent accreditation decision is being maintained or enhanced and what steps the provider is taking to address opportunities identified in its previous self-study and/or Accreditation Action Report.

 candidate A person enrolled in a program with the intent of becoming a credentialed professional educator or of adding one or more additional credentials in order to take on a new role as an education professional.